Holy Name University

-Holy Name University is a private, Catholic, research, co-educational basic and higher education institution run by the Philippine Southern Province of the Society of the Divine Word in Tagbilaran City, Bohol, Philippines.
+The Holy Name University (HNU) is a private Catholic research university run by the Philippine Southern Province of the Society of the Divine Word in Tagbilaran City, Bohol, Philippines.
 It was founded by Fr.
 Alphonse G. Lesage, SVD a Divine Word Missionary in 1947.
-It offers programs in elementary, secondary and tertiary levels.
-Its tertiary offerings include courses in Arts and Sciences (CAS), Education (COED), Nursing, Medical Technology, Radiologic Technology (CHS),Commerce and Accountancy (CBA), Computer Science, Engineering, Information Technology (COECS) and Law (COL) Aside from instruction, HNU engages in research and community extension.

-It is accredited by the Commission on Higher Education (CHED), and the Philippine Accrediting Association of Schools, Colleges and Universities (PAASCU).
+In 2001, the institution was granted university status by the Commission on Higher Education.

 The school originally had two campuses in Tagbilaran City: the main building (also called Lesage Campus) at the corner of Lesage and Gallares streets and the Janssen Heights Campus in Dampas district.
 After the October 2013 7.2 magnitude earthquake, the whole operation of the university has been transferred to the Janssen Heights Campus due to the structural damage suffered by the Lesage Campus main building.

 History

 Holy Name University was founded in June 1947 by Fr.
 Alphonse G. Lesage, SVD, a school in Bohol born out of the inspiration of Julio D. Rosales bishop of the Diocese of Tagbilaran.
 It was opened on July 14, 1947 as a diocesan school owned by the Diocese of Tagbilaran and operated by the Divine Word Missionaries.
 The school was given the name Holy Name College.
 In 1963, the SVD gained full ownership of the college.
 It was renamed Divine Word College of Tagbilaran in recognition of it being a full-fledged SVD school.
 From 1947 to 1970, it was run by SVD expatriate missionaries.
 In 1970, Leo D. Ortiz became the first Filipino president.
 Since then, Filipino priests have overseen its growth.
 On September 21, 2001, it was given full autonomy by the Commission on Higher Education (CHED).
 On November 19, 2001, it was granted university status and its name was changed to Holy Name University.